Covid-19: Second wave affected momentum, recovery likely from July, says chief economic adviser

 “States have started removing [coronavirus-induced] restrictions and if we speed up vaccination, our economy will start recovering,” Subramanian said.

-The comments came days after government data showed that India’s growth rate for the entire financial year of 2020-2021 contracted by 7.3% in the sharpest decline in the economy ever.
+The comments came days after government data showed that India’s growth rate for the financial year of 2020-2021 contracted by 7.3% – the sharpest ever decline in the economy.
 The Gross Domestic Product for the fourth quarter (January to March) grew by 1.6%.
 A day later, Congress leader and former Finance Minister P Chidambaram said that the previous financial year was the “darkest year of the economy in four decades”.

-Subramanian, however, pointed out that the domestic stock markets were trading at record-high levels and asserted that it indicated investors believed that the Indian economy would do well.
+Subramanian, however, pointed out that the domestic stock markets were trading at record-highs and asserted that it indicated investors believed that the Indian economy would do well.

 “The prediction of good economic growth and investment by developed nations in the Indian stock market has led the stock market to a record high,” he said.